LorenzSeufert/CeangalMessenger---Documentation/TestPlan.md

 Testing serves to ensure that the written code does what it is intended to do.
 It also prevents future code changes to break existing functionality unnoticed.
-In the context of integration it can also prevent broken software states to be merged into secured VC branches
+In the context of integration it can also prevent broken software states to be merged into secured VC branches.

 ### 2.2 Evaluation Mission